 Golden Retriever Size

 With size, we mean weight and height.
 An adult male Golden Retriever weighs 30-35 kg and measures 56-61cm.
-While an adult female Golden Retriever weighs 27-32 kg and reaches up to 56 cm on average. as with all dogs it’s important to ensure your pet does not become overweight.
-If you are concerned about your pets weight it’s important to speak to your veterinarian and reduce the amount of treats you feed.
+An adult female Golden Retriever weighs 27-32 kg and reaches up to 56 cm on average.
+As with all dogs, it’s important to ensure your pet does not become overweight.
+If you are concerned about your pet’s weight, it’s important to speak to your veterinarian and reduce the amount of treats you feed.

 Golden Retriever Activity Levels

-Since Golden Retrievers are adaptable and versatile, they can shine at being both a family loving pet and a working dog.
-They make great companion pets who are well known to happily adjust to life with other four-legged friends like rabbits.
-On the international stage Golden Retrievers are hard working rescue dogs, retrieval pets, and guide-dogs.
+Since Golden Retrievers are adaptable and versatile, they can shine at being both a family-loving pet and a working dog.
+They make great companion pets who are well known to adjust to life with other four-legged friends like rabbits happily.
+On the international stage, Golden Retrievers are hard-working rescue dogs, retrieval pets, and guide-dogs.

 Golden Retriever Sensitivities

 Golden Retrievers can live up to 12 to 15 years of age.
-It’s important that you are careful not to overfeed as it can lead to obesity.
-Golden Retrievers are sensitive to weight gain, which can lead to a host of unwanted health issues.
+You must be careful not to overfeed, as it can lead to obesity.
+Golden Retrievers are sensitive to weight gain, which can lead to unwanted health issues.

 Ingredients to Include in a Golden Retriever’s Diet

-When it comes to choosing the right nutrition for golden retriever, you should consider different ingredients.
-That doesn’t mean you have to spend a fortune on food however, and there is some great advice given in this article on how to save on dog food.
+You should consider different ingredients when choosing the right nutrition for a golden retriever.
+That doesn’t mean you have to spend a fortune on food, however, and there is some great advice in this article on how to save on dog food.